 If you want to use the discover cluster capabilities in Parallel Computing Toolbox, your network must be configured with at least one of the following:

-domain name (like
+<domain> is the domain name (like

-the client machine searches.
+university.edu) that the client machine searches.

 3600 is recommended.